Montevideo

 Montevideo Fan Travel Guide

 Uruguay's laid-back capital and home of the first-ever World Cup (1930).
 Peñarol and Nacional play South America's oldest football derby at the Estadio Centenario.
 The Rambla seafront stretches for miles, the Mercado del Puerto is a carnivore's paradise, and the mate culture is an essential experience.
-Suárez, Cavani, and Valverde all came from here..
-Discover where celebrities eat, stay, play, and party in Montevideo.
-From courtside seats to the best local restaurants, here's everything a fan needs to know.
+Suárez, Cavani, and Valverde all came from here.

 Montevideo Fan Travel Blueprint

-- What fans can already use: 4 fan weekend ideas that could turn into huge weekends and 12 fan-favorite hotels, restaurants, bars, and things to do.
+- What fans can already use: 1 city sighting already on the board and 12 fan-favorite hotels, restaurants, bars, and things to do.

 - Stay + eat core: Alma Histórica Boutique Hotel with Mercado del Puerto can frame your pre-event window.